teancom/codex/aws.md

 ## Bastion Host

-For our purposes, the bastion host is the initial jumpbox server from which we'll begin to create our `infra` network.
-From this entry-point we'll be creating a BOSH Director, installing software such as vault, shield, bolo and concourse.
+For our purposes, the bastion host is the initial `jumpbox` server from which we'll begin to create our `infra` network.
+From this entry-point we'll be creating a BOSH Director, installing software such as Vault, Shield, Bolo and Concourse.

 This software allows the advanced deployment and management of each environment created after the first `infra` environment.